Joint Notice of Privacy Practices

 In addition to using or disclosing PHI for treatment, payment and health care operations, Participants may use and disclose PHI without your written authorization under the following circumstances:

 - As Required by Law and Law Enforcement – Participants may use or disclose PHI when required to do so by applicable law.
-Participants also may disclose PHI when ordered to do so in a judicial or administrative proceeding, to identify or locate a suspect, fugitive, material witness, or missing person, when dealing with gunshot and other wounds, about criminal conduct, to report a crime, the location of the crime or victims, or the identity, description, or location of a person who committed a crime, or for other law enforcement purposes.
+Participants also may disclose PHI when ordered to do so in a judicial or administrative proceeding, by a court order, to identify or locate a suspect, fugitive, material witness, or missing person, when dealing with gunshot and other wounds, about criminal conduct, to report a crime, the location of a crime or victims, or the identity, description, or location of a person who committed a crime, or for other law enforcement purposes.

 - For Public Health Activities and Public Health Risks – Participants may disclose PHI to government officials in charge of collecting information about births and deaths, preventing and controlling disease, reports of child abuse or neglect and of other victims of abuse, neglect, or domestic violence, reactions to medications or product defects or problems, or to notify a person who may have been exposed to a communicable disease or may be at risk of contracting or spreading a disease or condition.